o-t-w/blog/src/content/blog/relative-color.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-Here’s an example that halves the chroma (chroma means saturation) of the origin color but leaves the lightness and hue unchanged:
+Here’s an example that halves the chroma of the origin color but leaves the lightness and hue unchanged:
 ```css
 background-color: lch(from var(--color) l calc(c / 2) h);
 ```